fedimint/fedimint/docs/database.md

 migration must occur to maintain backwards compatibility.
 Migrations are defined on a per-module basis in the `get_database_migrations` function and applied using `apply_migrations`.

-Since introducing a database breaking change is easy (just modifying a struct), tests have been introduced to catch DB breaking changes. `prepare_migration_snapshots` will prepare a database backup of dummy data for a module. `test_migrations` will try to read from this database backup.
+Since introducing a database breaking change is easy (just modifying a struct), tests have been introduced to catch DB breaking changes. `just prepare_db_migration_snapshots` will prepare a database backup of dummy data for a module. `test_migrations` will try to read from this database backup.
 If the structure of the data has changed and the backup cannot be reading, this test will fail.

 There are sometimes when making a DB breaking change (not backwards compatible) is intentional.
-In that case, to fix the migration tests, `prepare_migration_snapshot` needs to be updated to reflect the new structure of the data.
+In that case, to fix the migration tests, `just prepare_db_migration_snapshot` needs to be updated to reflect the new structure of the data.
 Then, the db/ folder at the root of the repository needs to be deleted.
-Then `cargo test prepare_migration_snapshot` can be run to re-generate the database backup. `test_migrations` will need to be updated to read the newly added/modified data.
+Then `just prepare_db_migration_snapshot` can be run to re-generate the database backup. `test_migrations` will need to be updated to read the newly added/modified data.

 ### Interfaces